Table of Contents Show

 - Final Thoughts

-Many homeowners in the middle of an apartment renovation when the pandemic struck were left in a tight spot.
+When the pandemic struck, many homeowners in the middle of an apartment renovation were left in a tight spot.
 Most building boards responded by ordering an immediate halt to projects.
-Creating uncertainty about their project’s future; now, with New York reopening, building boards are beginning to allow renovation projects to restart.
+Creating uncertainty about their project’s future; with New York reopening, building boards are beginning to allow renovation projects to restart.
 This is fortunate but comes with a silver lining for homeowners.
-If you thought NYC renovations were complicated before the pandemic, then get ready for heightened regulations.
+If you thought NYC renovations were complicated before the pandemic, get ready for heightened regulations.

+We still don’t know what reopening will mean and what the future holds.
 To help you prepare, here’s a look at what’s ahead as you try to restart your renovation project.
 Be patient and stay informed about your board’s policies as they adapt to this changing situation.
-There’s still a lot we don’t know about what reopening will mean and what the future holds.
 As the weeks pass and the results come in, we should conduct business in the new normal.

 While construction projects will resume, expect to be on a waiting list when you can restart.
 Remember, until we have a vaccine, this is how life will be for everyone.
 Social distancing has to be maintained.
 The number of people allowed to enter a building must be controlled.
-As such, property managers and building boards will likely only allow a few projects to resume at one time.
+Property managers and building boards will likely only allow a few projects to resume at once.
 Priority is likely to be given to those in the middle of their project when ordered to stop.
-Of these projects, more priority still will be given to those who are currently uninhabitable.
+Of these projects, more priority will still be given to those currently uninhabitable.

 Next in priority will be applications for rental or sale to be closed.
 Buildings will want to see a business resume as soon as possible.
-As such, the sooner those projects are completed, the better for everyone.
-Anyone hoping to start their gut renovation finally will likely need to wait if the project doesn’t need to be completed for an imminent sale, then likely to be delayed further.
+The sooner those projects are completed, the better for everyone.
+Anyone hoping to start their gut renovation finally will likely need to wait if the project doesn’t need to be completed for an imminent sale, which will likely be delayed further.

 New Safety Policies Slow Down RenovationsNew Safety Policies Slow Down Renovations